 Arrangement for reusing and recycling

-Are you a producer (for example importer) of clothing and household textiles in the Netherlands?
-Then your business has to comply with the new rules for reusing and recycling textiles as of 1 July 2023.
+Are you a producer (for example, importer) of clothing and household textiles in the Netherlands?
+Then your business has to comply with the rules for reusing and recycling textiles that came into effect on 1 July 2023.
 For example, you must collect textile waste.
 Also, you must register with the government.
-You must ensure that textiles can be prepared for reuse and recycle from 2025 onward.
+You must ensure that textiles can be prepared for reuse and recycling from 2025 onward.

 What do you need to tell the government?

-- First, you must register with the water authority (in Dutch).
-You must do so between 1 July and 12 August 2023.
+• If your activities fall under the extended producer responsibility for textiles, you must register with the water authority (in Dutch) within 6 weeks of starting those activities.
 You must give information about your business.
 You also need to state how much textile you want to sell.
-And what type of textile.
-Finally, you have to explain how you will comply with the rules.

-- From 2024, you must register annually how much textile wares you have sold the previous year.
+• You must register annually the amount of textile you have sold the previous year.

 What is reusing and recycling?

-According to these new rules, reusing means that textiles are used again for the same type of product.
+Reusing means that textiles are used again for the same purpose.
 You must ensure that textile waste is prepared for this.
 A waste processing company can take care of this.
 That company has to check, clean and repair textile waste.
 It ensures that there is no need for other treatment when reusing the textile.

 Recycling means waste is used again for products or materials.
-With fibre-to-fibre recycling fibres are made from textile waste.
-That is used for new textile.
+With fibre-to-fibre recycling, fibres are made from textile waste.
+These are used for new textile.

-From 2025, the percentage of textiles that have to be reused and recycled will increase each year.
+From 2025, the percentage of textiles that have to be prepared for reuse and recycling will increase each year.
 In 2025 these amounts are the rule:

 Who has to comply?